You can find Part I of this series here

 So in this intro, the only two points of mystery are the ones that it is important for us to have questions about: why can’t these two characters, apparently in the same place, appear to see or hear each other?
 And, secondarily, what is this animal-shaped character talking to the girl?

-As I discuss in Part II it’s not that I think this reframing around the love story is the best possible way to serve His Dark Materials.
+As I discuss in Part II it’s not that I think this is the best possible way to serve His Dark Materials.
 I think it’s a decision necessitated by the play being such a dash through the books that it needs something very simple and identifiable at its heart to feel navigable.
 And it's perhaps too simple and identifiable to really serve what makes His Dark Materials such an interesting text in the first place.

-But I am able to respect Wright’s version because it picks a lane.
+But it is a way.
+I am able to respect Wright’s version because it picks a lane.
 It finds a viable version of the story to bring out and does so consistently and well.

 And I also appreciate that his adaptation, in so doing, gives me a version of His Dark Materials where I care about the love story, in a way I don’t in the books.
 One of the great joys of adaptation is when they transform an aspect of the source material in a way which makes one like it more.
 Again, it’s why I like interpretative, adaptive takes more than dully surface-faithful ones.
 It gives you a chance to find something new you love still connected to a source you love.